neelsmith/nsweb/md/code/gits.md

     - [prestochango][7]:  a system for managing a CITE Collection archive
     - [nysi][8] ("now you see it"): a system for managing a CITE Image archive
     - [abracadabra][9]:  a system for managing a CITE Index archive
+ - [ctsvalidator][15]: an automated test suite for evaluating the compliance of a CTS instance with the CTS specification

 ### Utilities for Writing With URNs ###